scoobybejesus/cryptools/README.md

 The quote account's ticker requires a different formatting.
 For example, when using BTC to long XMR, the BTC account must be reflected with the ticker BTC_xmr.

+* Margin gain or loss is accounted for when there is activity in the 'spot' account.
+For example, you won't reflect a loss until you actually spend your holdings to pay off your loans.

 #### Constraints

 * *All* cryptocurrency-related activity for the user generally must be included in the input CSV file.

 * There can only be either one or two accounts used in a given transaction (i.e., if a Counterparty token or Ethereum token transaction must be recorded, the XCP or ETH transaction fee must be reflected in a separate transaction/row).

-* Currently, manual adjustments may need to be made to the output files in cases, for example, when the user used cryptocurrency to make atax-deductible charitable contribution.
+* Currently, manual adjustments may need to be made to the output files in cases, for example, when the user used cryptocurrency to make a tax-deductible charitable contribution.

 ## Installation